eric-s-raymond/aicodeguide/README.md

 ...
 And it's really hard to keep track of all that.
 Everything is scattered in different places, websites, repos, YouTube videos, etc.

-That's why I decided to
+That's why we decided to
 write this guide.
-It's my humble attempt to put everything together and present you the practices and tools around **AI coding** or **AI assisted code generation**, all in one place, with no fuss, in an accessible form.
+It's our humble attempt to put everything together and present you the practices and tools around **AI coding** or **AI assisted code generation**, all in one place, with no fuss, in an accessible form.

 - **If you're a coder but is not using AI code assistants yet**, this guide is for you: it presents the most recent tools and good practices to make the most of them to help on your daily jobs.
 Either having AI as your copilot or being the copilot for an AI agent.

-- **If you never coded before but you're interested in this new "vibe coding" thing to build your own SaaS and other software products**, this guide is definetely for you: I'll try to do my best to remove obscurity and leave you with what's required to start your journey, but being super critic about what is really important and what's "just hype".
+- **If you never coded before but you're interested in this new "vibe coding" thing to build your own SaaS and other software products**, this guide is definetely for you: We'll try to do my best to remove obscurity and leave you with what's required to start your journey, but being super critic about what is really important and what's "just hype".